SANUSq: Liposomal Vitamin C with Glutathione - 250ml

 - Reduces DNA damage caused by radiation exposure.
 DNA damage can cause cancer and genetic disorders.

-Required for collagen synthesis: Your body needs vitamin C to synthesise and repair collagen, a protein fibre that provides structural support to connective tissues in the body.
-It works as a cement that kind of holds everything together inside the body.
+Your body needs vitamin C to synthesise and repair collagen, a protein fibre that provides strength and structure to the tissues.
+Collagen works as a glue that holds everything together inside the body.
 Whether it is our skin, muscles, eyes, heart, ligaments, tendons, nerves, blood vessels, hair or teeth, all our tissues are made up of collagen.
 In this capacity, vitamin C helps to:

 - Make teeth and gums healthy

-- Maintain strength and integrity of blood vessels, making them more resistant to plaque formation.
+- Maintain strength and flexibility of blood vessels

-Charges the immune system: Vitamin C’s role as an immune booster is widely known.
+Vitamin C’s role as an immune booster is widely known .
 It strengthens the body’s natural ability to protect against many types of bacterial and viral infections.

 - Increases production and activity of white blood cells and antibodies